dmh247365/node_jsnad/README.md

 &nbsp;
 ### **Caret & Tilde: What's the Difference?**
-Both block changes in the MAJOR version.
+**Both block changes in the MAJOR version.**

 Where they differ is in flexibility around *minor* version changes and behaviour for versions below `1.0.0` ( ie the "magic zero" versions).

+&nbsp;
 **~ Tilde -**  ***flexible on Patch***
 For tilde ranges, **major** and **minor** versions must match those specified, but any `patch` version greater than or equal to the one specified is valid.